-Are you really into trekking?
+Are you into trekking?
 Discovering natural wonders and ancient ruins high up in the Andes?
 Are you looking for lesser known trails, away from the typical Cusco crowd?
-This tour has all that and more!
-Spend a full two days both witnessing both the three rainbow mountains of Palcoyo and the Waqrapukara sanctuary in Apurimac Canyon!
-But it is not the whole adventure.
-Durig this time you will also hike to the last Inca bridge Qeswachaka.
+This tour has all that and much more!
+Spend two full days, visiting both, the rainbow mountains of Palcoyo and the Waqrapukara sanctuary in the Apurimac Canyon!
+But it is not all.
+In this tour, you will also be hiking to the last Inca bridge Q’eswachaka.

-On this tour you will find yourself trekking in three of the most breathtaking scenes of the Cusco Region.
-Palcoyo is located in the hight Andes, where the natural minerals of the soil have dyed the hills multicolored.
-Immerse yourself in this otherworldly landscape: hiking around the area, conversing with the locals, and capturing beautiful photographs.
+During this excursion, you will find yourself trekking to three of the most breath-taking locations of the Cusco Region.
+Palcoyo is located in the high Andes, where the natural minerals of the soil, give the hills multiple colours.
+Get immersed in this otherworldly scenery: hiking around the area, conversing with the locals, and capturing beautiful photographs.

 The Waqrapukara ruins are a mysterious complex perched on top of a natural structure.
-Definitely Pre-Inca, historians speculate they were an sanctuary or maybe an astrological observatory.
-Take a journey into the Apurimac Canyon and find out for yourself!
-You will be surrounded by Andean nature, seeing teams of free-roaming horses running and the rare vicuna striding along the canyon’s slopes.
-Waqrapukara is perched on the edge of the deepest part of the canyon and gifts a rewarding view from the top.
+Definitely Pre-Incas, historians speculate that the ruins could potentially have been a sanctuary or an astrological observatory.
+Make the journey into the Apurimac Canyon and find out for yourself!
+You will be surrounded by the Andean nature, watching herds of horses running freely in the valley and the rare Vicunas, striding along the canyon’s slopes.
+Waqrapukara is perched on the edge of the deepest part of the canyon and offers a rewarding view from the top.

-The Inca Bridge Qeswachaka is a UNESCO World Heritage site.
-Here is an exciting scene, a beautifully constructed bridge that is a testament to tradition and age-old engineering.
-The bridge is composed of ropes and is carefully crafted and reconstructed every year by the Quechue people.
-Don’t only look!
-Take a thrilling walk across the bridge and experience it firsthand!
+The Q’eswachaka Inca Bridge is a UNESCO World Heritage site.
+Here is an exciting scenery, a beautifully constructed bridge, testament to age-old engineering and ancient traditions.
+The bridge is made from ropes and is carefully crafted and reconstructed every year by the Quechua people.
+Do not only look!
+Go for a thrilling walk across the bridge and experience it first-hand!

 Minimum number of participants: 3

-We start our journey by busing early in the morning to Palcoyo.
-As we climb from 4,820 meters to 4,960 meters you will watch the landscape change, the colorful minerals in the earth making themselves known among the dramatic mountains and valleys.
-We hike around Palcoyo for several hours (aprox 2 – 2.5), taking in the natural beauty and capturing vivid photographs.
+We start our journey, early in the morning, by getting a bus to Palcoyo.
+As we climb from 4,820 meters to 4,960 meters, we will notice the landscape changing and the colourful minerals on the ground, being more and more present among the mountains and valleys.
+We will hike around Palcoyo for aprox 2 – 2.5 hours, embracing the beauty of nature and capturing fascinating photographs.

-After lunch, we will drive for about 1 and a half hours to the Inca Qeswachaka (Q’eswachaca) Bridge.
+After lunch, we will drive for about 1 and a half hour to the Q’eswachaca Inca Bridge.

-Sustaining ancient traditions over centuries is no small feat, but it is managed spectacularly by local Quechue communities in the Cusco region.
-Four Quechue communities unite themselves every year in order to rebuild the bridge completely from scratch.
-The secrets of this design and construction process are handed down from generation to generation and their aim is to maintain exactly the same style and materials that were used more than 500 years ago by Inca engineers.
+Keeping ancient traditions alive over centuries is not a small achievement, but it is managed perfectly by local Quechua communities, here, in the Cusco region.
+Four Quechua communities unite themselves every year in order to rebuild the bridge completely from scratch.
+The secrets of its structure and construction process are handed down from generation to generation.
+Their aim is to maintain exactly the same style and materials that were used more than 500 years ago by Inca engineers.

-Optional: For those of you who want to make a short downhill trek, approx. 30 minutes, on a ancient Inca trail, we can take a trail on part of Qhapaq Ñan to the Queswachaka (Q’eswachaca) Bridge.
+Optional: For those of you who want to make a short downhill trek, approx. 30 minutes, on a ancient Inca trail, we can take a trail from one part of Qhapaq Ñan to the Queswachaka (Q’eswachaca) Bridge.

-At around 5:30 pm we will leave the Qeswachaka Bridge and drive for about 1,5 hours to Chuquicahuana, where we will stay for a night in a local hostel.
+At around 5:30 pm we will leave the Q’eswachaka Bridge and drive for about 1,5 hours to Chuquicahuana, where we will be staying for the night in a local hostel.